SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-player-control-of-sprites-lesson-6.markdown

 >
 >
 >
-> After creating a prototype, we would create a copy of it whenever it is needed.&nbsp; Then we would set the properties of the copy, like position, velocity, etc.&nbsp; To create a copy of the prototype, we would use code like the following:
+> After creating a prototype, we would create a copy of it whenever it is needed.
+Then we would set the properties of the copy, like position, velocity, etc.  To create a copy of the prototype, we would use code like the following:
 >
 >
 >